Optical Conductivity of the two dimensional Hubbard model: vertex corrections, emergent Galilean invariance and the accuracy of the single-site dynamical mean field approximation: Conclusion

 We found that over relatively wide ranges of density the dynamical mean field approximation gives semiquantitatively accurate (within $\sim 20\%$) results.
 The two exceptions are very near to half filling in the perfectly nested model, where the momentum averaging inherent in the DMFT approximation leads to an underestimate of the effects of the nesting on the electron scattering, and at relatively low densities where an approximate kind of Galilean invariance emerges, leading to a substantial difference between the scattering processes that give an electron lifetime and the scattering processes that can degrade a current.
 We observe that in general in a lattice model such as the Hubbard model, high frequency scattering processes are sensitive to the lattice and can degrade the current, but at low density, low frequency processes cannot degrade the current (see Figs.~\ref{fig:together} and \ref{fig:scatter}).
 For this reason at low densities the exact low frequency conductivity differs substantially from the predictions of the DMFT approximation, in particular vanishing as frequency tends to zero.
 This behavior may be viewed as an effective Galilean invariance of the low energy theory, at low dopings.
 The presence of high frequency conductivity, however, means that even in the low density limit, the Landau parameter $F_{1S}$, while significantly different from zero, is not quite equal to $m^*/m$.

 The results presented here were obtained in the weak interaction limit at $T=0$ of a two dimensional model.
-Extension to three dimension and to stronger interactions would be of interest.
+Extension to three dimension, to stronger interactions and to systems near critical points (see e.g. \cite{Caprara07}) would be of interest.
 An important open question is the temperature dependence of the resistivity.
 The methods introduced here are not directly applicable at $T\neq 0$, but the results do imply constraints on a $T>0$ theory, and it is an important open question question whether the force force correlation function considered here can be resummed to obtain a theory of the temperature dependence.

 \begin{widetext}